merely-useful/py-rse/index.md

 :   A data structure that allows items to be looked up by value, sometimes called an \gref{associative array}{associative_array}.
 Dictionaries are often implemented using \gref{hash tables}{hash_table}.

 **docstring**<a id="docstring"></a>
-:   Short for "documentation string", a string appearing at the start of a module, class, or function in \gref{Python}{python} that automatically becomes that object's documentation.
+:   Short for "documentation string," a string appearing at the start of a module, class, or function in \gref{Python}{python} that automatically becomes that object's documentation.

 **documentation generator**<a id="documentation_generator"></a>
-:   A software tool that extracts specially-formatted comments or \gref{dostrings}{docstring} from code and generates cross-referenced developer documentation.
+:   A software tool that extracts specially formatted comments or \gref{dostrings}{docstring} from code and generates cross-referenced developer documentation.

 **Digital Object Identifier**<a id="doi"></a>
-:   A unique persistent identifier for a book, paper, report, dataset, software release, or other digital artefact.
+:   A unique persistent identifier for a book, paper, report, dataset, software release, or other digital artifact.
 See also: [ORCID](#orcid)

 **down-vote**<a id="down_vote"></a>
 :   A vote against something.
 See also: [up-vote](#up_vote)